top of page

 Certain companies are required to undergo financial audits, particularly if:

-• They require audited accounts for lenders / investor reporting
+• They require audited accounts for lenders or investor reporting.

 Audits must be performed by a licensed CPA firm.